open-esq/DAOfeatures/README.md

 A starter project with a small example for creating DAOfeatures.
 Might turn partly into an NPM package later.

 Example use cases:
-1. The allows schemes to be added to any DAO (that has the  SchemeRegistrar scheme) and interacted with without adding anything to Alchemy etc.
+1. The DAOfeature Hub allows features to be added to any DAO (that has the  SchemeRegistrar scheme) and interacted with without adding anything to Alchemy etc.
 2. Makes it easy to develop DAOfeatures
 3. Makes it easy for developers to profit on their schemes